Elena Whitham: Local government

-On 1 October 2015 she was first elected to East Ayrshire Council in a by-election for the Irvine Valley ward.
+On 1 October 2015 she was elected to East Ayrshire Council in a by-election for the Irvine Valley ward.
 She became Depute Leader of the council, and was also national housing and homelessness lead for the Convention of Scottish Local Authorities.

 Member of the Scottish Parliament

 In October 2020 she was confirmed as a candidate for Scottish Parliament.
 On 8 May 2021 she was elected as Member of the Scottish Parliament (MSP) for Carrick, Cumnock and Doon Valley.

 Her majority of 4,337 votes (12.2%) was lower than that achieved in 2016 by her predecessor Jeane Freeman.

 Minister for Community Safety

 In November 2022, it was announced that Whitham would succeed Ash Regan as Minister for Community Safety, subject to parliamentary approval.

+Minister for Drugs and Alcohol Policy

+On 29 March 2023, Humza Yousaf appointed Whitham as the retitled Minister for Drugs and Alcohol Policy reporting directly to the First Minister.
+She resigned the post on 6 February 2024 due to her suffering from Post Traumatic Stress Disorder.

+On 25 November 2024, Whitham announced she would not seek re-election at the 2026 Scottish Parliament election.

 Personal life

 Whitham is the mother of two children.